ZeroJian/UmbrellaWeather/README.md

 Deal with JSON data: [swiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)

-Weather Icons using free resources Use Skench increases color [Icons](http://sm-artists.com/?page_id=925)
+Weather Icons using free resources ,I use Skench adds color [Icons](http://sm-artists.com/?page_id=925)

 ### Matters needing attention
-The weather API nonsupport other country search, so the app only chinese ,if other country of use , location service is work
+The weather API search does not support other languages, so the APP is only temporary Chinese version ,If you want to use in other regions , location service can work

-use heweather free API service,Number of requests every day 3000
+use heweather free API service,requests times per day 3000

-If the request exceeds the limit are free to register [heweather](http://www.heweather.com)
+If the access limit is exceeded, you can own to register [heweather](http://www.heweather.com)
 ###项目特点
 - 使用自带 API NSURLSession CoreLocation 网络请求和定位
 - 使用纯 storyboard 布局